What Does It Mean to Serve God?

 The difference is that God has told us not to serve him as though he needed anything.

-“He is not served by human hands, as though he needed anything, since he himself gives to all mankind life and breath and everything” (Acts 17:25).
+“Nor is he served by human hands, as though he needed anything, since he himself gives to all mankind life and breath and everything” (Acts 17:25).

 “The Son of Man came not to be served but to serve, and to give his life as a ransom for many” (Mark 10:45).

 God is most glorified in us when all our serving is a moment-by-moment receiving from God’s supply.

 Both these texts put all the emphasis on God’s giving to us when we serve.

 So the kind of service that makes God look valuable and thrilling is the kind that serves God by constantly receiving from God.
 The key text to describe this is 1 Peter 4:11 —

 “Whoever serves, [let it be] as one who serves by the strength that God supplies — in order that in everything God may be glorified through Jesus Christ.”